South Korea

 Current environmental issues affecting the Korean people: air pollution in large cities; acid rain; water pollution from the discharge of sewage and industrial effluents; drift net fishing; solid waste disposal; transboundary pollution.

-Google maps South Korea
+Google Maps South Korea

 The capital and other divisions